Elismar13/inHome-Documentation/README.md

 ## 💻 Project

-inHome is a project that allow users to control thermal confort equipaments.
+inHome is a project that allow users to control thermal confort equipaments by Internet of Things.

 ## :rocket: Technologies